RetroDECK/ES-DE/ANDROID.md

 The version named _OpenBOR v3.0 Build 6391_ has for example been proven to work well.

+### Pizza Boy emulators

+The Pizza Boy GBA and Pizza Boy GBC emulators can be installed from the Play store.
+There are Basic (free) versions and Pro (paid) versions available.

+As of writing this, the Basic version of the GBA emulator does not seem to be able to launch games from ES-DE, but the Pro version is working fine.
+Both the Basic and Pro versions of the GBC emulator are working fine however.

 ### Play!

 This PlayStation 2 emulator can be downloaded from here:

 https://www.purei.org/downloads.php

+### PPSSPP

+The Play store version of this emulator is getting frequent updates and is therefore recommended.

+### Ruffle

+This emulator can be installed from the Play store.

 ### Real3DOPlayer